What Programs Are Offered Online?

 Types of eLearning Courses

-Hybrid courses are a good choice for students who enjoy both online and on campus learning.
-Blended classes replace some of the time that would normally be spent in a classroom with online learning activities.
+Hybrid Courses: Hybrid courses are a good choice for students who enjoy both online and on campus learning.
+Hybrid classes replace some of the time that would normally be spent in a classroom with online learning activities.
 Attendance is 50% in an on-campus classroom and 50% online.
+Your class will meet during designated times listed on your class schedule.
+You must have access to an internet connected computer.

-Web component courses are traditional, on-campus courses that use an online component to augment or enhance the classroom learning experience.
+In-Person Courses: Face to Face courses are traditional, on-campus courses that use an online component to augment or enhance the classroom learning experience.
 These courses require regular on-campus meetings.
+You must have access to an internet connected computer.

 Have you Enrolled into Online Courses?
 Are you Thinking of Studying Online at Palm Beach State College?